Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Cross-Sensor (VIS-VIS) Smartphone Periocular Recognition

 Another observation is that same-sensor performance with VSSIRIS is sometimes very different depending on the smartphone employed, even if they involve the same subjects and images are resized to the same size.
 Contrarily, same-sensor performance with Cross-Eyed tends to be similar regardless of the spectrum employed (Table~\ref{tab:crosseyed-results}), which might be explained as well by the synchronicity in the acquisition mentioned above.
-Previous works have suggested that discrepancy in colors between VIS sensors can lead to variability in performance, which is further amplified when images from such sensors are compared among them.
-Although we apply local adaptive contrast equalization, our results suggest that other device-dependent color correction might be of help \cite{[Santos14]}.
-Another difference observed here is that the best individual comparator (in terms of FRR) is not SIFT, but DenseNet201, followed by ResNet101.
+Previous works have suggested that discrepancy in colours between VIS sensors can lead to variability in performance, which is further amplified when images from such sensors are compared among them.
+The sensitivity of SIFT to changes in the ROI can also be an indicative of this.
+Although we apply local adaptive contrast equalization, our results suggest that other device-dependent colour correction might be of help \cite{[Santos14]}.
+Another difference observed here is that the best individual comparator (in terms of FRR) is not SIFT.
+With Cross-Eyed, SIFT was the best by a large margin, but here, other comparators have similar or better performance (e.g. DenseNet201, ResNet101).
 This is despite the higher number of SIFT key-points per image with VSSIRIS mentioned above.
-Nevertheless, the correlation between bigger template size and smaller error rates remains, since the comparators with the best performance (SIFT, NTNU and the three CNNs) are also the ones with the biggest feature vector.
+Nevertheless, the correlation between bigger template size and lower error rates remains since the comparators with the best performance (SIFT, NTNU and the three CNNs) are also the ones with the biggest feature vector.
 The superiority of these comparators can also be observed in the DET curves of Figure~\ref{fig:vssiris-results1}.